squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 Explore the new Squirrels project to learn by example.
 The page on [Running the project](./start/run-project) provides details on activating the API server for the project

 Finally, see the [Tutorial](./start/tutorial) page to follow a step-by-step guide on creating a new Squirrels project from the ground up.
 This should help you get a deeper understanding on the main concepts of the Squirrels framework.

+## Join the community

+Got any questions or feedback?
+Come join us on our [Discord server](https://discord.gg/AXYn9rxTgP)!